Last updated 8 February 2021

 My blank expression indicates I’ve never heard of ‘Le Freak.’

 “A disco cover band,” she explains.

-As I’m nodding (still with no idea who Le Freak are) Marilyn tells me she’s looking forward to Saturday night’s musical line up with Don Felder formerly of The Eagles.
+As I’m nodding (still with no idea who Le Freak are) Marilyn tells me she’s looking forward to Saturday night’s musical lineup with Don Felder, formerly from The Eagles.
 Now there’s a band I know (and love.)
 I’ll make sure to be around the main stage on Saturday night to catch Don and his band.
 (Tickets to Grapefest also cover the musical entertainment throughout the day and into the evening.)

 Marilyn lives locally and admits to having attended every one of Grapevine’s 32 Grapefests.
 “It’s the best time of the year to be in Grapevine,“ she says smiling.
 “And working here is the best too, they’re like family,” she adds.

 Grapevine’s convenient central location, 32 kilometres northwest of Dallas and 30 kilometres northeast of Fort Worth, means it’s a quick half-hour uber or taxi ride from the International Dallas Fort Worth Airport (DFW) into the centre of either city’s downtown areas crammed with world-class attractions.